mrdaemon/exosphere/docs/source/installation.rst

 Installing from Git Repository
 ------------------------------

-This is likely the easiest and best option if you **don't** have Python 3.13 or later available, or want to hack on Exosphere itself.
+This is likely the easiest method if you want to track the latest development version, or are simply more comfortable with using Git.

 The project is setup with `uv`_, which will download and install the necessary python runtime and dependencies for you, so you don't have to worry about